nicanor-jay/Court-Transcript/terraform/README.md

 }
 ```

-Make sure to add a `terraform.tfvars` file in this folder with your AWS access key, AWS secret access key, DB password and DB subnet IDs in this format:
+Make sure to add a `terraform.tfvars` file in this folder with this format:
 ```
 ACCESS_KEY = "your_aws_access_key"
 SECRET_ACCESS_KEY = "your_aws_secret_key"